IgniteUI/igniteui-docfx/en/components/stepper.md

  - <kbd>Shift + Tab</kbd> - moves the focus to the previous tabbable element
  - <kbd>Arrow Down</kbd> - moves the focus to the header of the next accessible step when the `igx-stepper` is **vertically orientated**
  - <kbd>Arrow Up</kbd> - moves the focus to the header of the previous accessible step when the `igx-stepper` is **vertically orientated**
- - <kbd>Arrow Left</kbd> - moves the focus to the header of the previous accessible step in both orientation
+ - <kbd>Arrow Left</kbd> - moves the focus to the header of the previous accessible step in both orientations
- - <kbd>Arrow Right</kbd> - moves the focus to the header of the next accessible step in both orientation
+ - <kbd>Arrow Right</kbd> - moves the focus to the header of the next accessible step in both orientations
- - <kbd>Home</kbd> - moves the focus to the keader of the FIRST enabled step in the `igx-stepper`
+ - <kbd>Home</kbd> - moves the focus to the header of the FIRST enabled step in the `igx-stepper`
  - <kbd>End</kbd> - moves the focus to the header of the LAST enabled step in the `igx-stepper`
  - <kbd>Enter / Space</kbd> - activates the currently focused step